scerioli/Global-Preferences-Survey/Article/Appendix.md

 | | *z-score* | -0.053 |  -0.288 |

 We reproduced the plots in Figure 2A-F [@doi:10.1126/science.aas9899] using the variable conditioning analysis.
-This has been done for the economic development, for the GEI, and for each of the four indicators building the GEI.
+This has been done for the economic development, for the GEI, and each of the four indicators building the GEI.
 The variable used on the y-axis is the first Principal Component of the PCA made on the gender differences on the six preferences.
 All the variables used have been standardized to have a mean at 0 and a standard deviation of 1 before applying the conditional analysis.
-Using the residuals, we performed a linear regression on the data points, and extracted correlation coefficients and p-values.
+Using the residuals, we performed a linear regression on the data points and extracted correlation coefficients and p-values.
 In Table 4, we compare the results obtained from our replication analysis and the extended analysis to the results found in @doi:10.1126/science.aas9899, Figure 2A-F.

-Table: Comparison of the conditional analysis results for original and replicated study.
+Table: Comparison of the conditional analysis results for the original and replicated study.
 The first component of the PCA has then been used as a summary index of "average" gender differences in preferences.
 Reported are the **slopes** of the linear regressions and the corresponding p-value.
 Significance levels: $\le$ 0.001 (\*\*\*), $\le$ 0.01 (\*\*), $\le$ 0.05 (\*).

 | Variable | Regressed on | Conditional on | Original | Repl.
 (OLS) | Repl.
 (RLR) |
 --- | --- | --- | --- | --- | --- |